Atelfo/Atelfo.github.io/_posts/2024-09-17-a-new-breed-of-biotech.md

 The question, then, is who will benefit most from the AI boom?
 The motivated and well-resourced incumbent?
 Or the software-native upstart without years of cultural and technical debt to overcome?

 Perhaps none of this really matters, and the old truths will remain true: drug discovery is hard, the industry is built on top of painstaking (expensive) trial and error, and deep biological insights are ultimately what moves the needle.
+These new "techBio" companies have to yet to bring a drug to market, after all.

 Or, perhaps, the barbarians are already at the gates.